MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-planning/Dimensions.md

 > [!IMPORTANT]
 > For every dimension, there's a **Source** column.
 The value can be either **User** or **System**.
 Rows that have a source type of **System** are updated with the values from the linked Dataverse table when a refresh is done.
 Rows that were created by using the **Table Edit** visual in Power BI have a source type of **User** and aren't overwritten by any data updates.

-When you create a new row of data or edit a cell value, you must select to refresh your data in Power BI to view the additional dimension values, rows, or columns.
+After you create a new row of data or edit a cell value, you must select **Refresh** to update your data in Power BI.
+Otherwise, you can't view the new dimension values, rows, or columns.

 ### Add a new row of data

-To add new rows of data to a dimension, follow these steps:
+To add new rows of data to a dimension, follow these steps.

-1. Go to the **Dimension detail** page, select **+New row**.
+1. On the **Dimension detail** page, select **New row**.
-2. Once the new row(s) of data has been entered, select to save your changes.
+1. After you finish entering all the new rows of data, save your changes.
-3. When you create a new row of data or edit a cell value, you must select to refresh your data in Power BI to view the additional dimension values, rows, or columns.
+1. After you create a new row of data or edit a cell value, you must select **Refresh** to update your data in Power BI.
+Otherwise, you can't view the new dimension values, rows, or columns.

 ### Delete a row of data

-To delete a row of data in a dimension, follow these steps:
+To delete a row of data from a dimension, follow these steps.

 1. On the **Dimension detail** page, select **Delete row**.
-2. You will be prompted to confirm the deletion of the row.
+2. When you're prompted, confirm the deletion of the row.

->[!Note]
+> [!NOTE]
->If the dimension value is included a cube, the dimension value cannot be deleted.
+> The dimension value can't be deleted if it's included in a cube.

 ### Add a new column of data